Ohhhh, so your child’s starting reception year?

 3. You’re screwed if you’re not good at diary keeping

-4. Your child may get heavy on you
+4. After starting reception, your child may get heavy on you

 5. Your child may become an obnoxious little twerp

-6. You have no control over who your child becomes friends with
+6. Once in reception year, you have no control over who your child becomes friends with

 7. You will need lots of petty cash